 Fr.
 Peter-Michael is available to speak on: Ethics, Social Justice, Celtic Spirituality, and the New Media among other topics.
 Learn more »

-Host of the weekly syndicated radio program Shepherd of Souls and author of his own blog Fr.
+Host of the nationally syndicated radio program Shepherd of Souls and author of his own blog Fr.
 Peter Preble is available to speak on a wide range of topics.
 Currently he serves as Pastor of St. Michael Orthodox Church in Southbridge, Massachusetts and is Chaplain with the Dudley Fire Department in Dudley, Massachusetts.
 He also serves as Chaplain to the Orthodox Students at Harvard University and is Adjunct Professor of Psychology at Nichols College in Dudley, Massachusetts.

 After the devastation of Hurricane Katrina, Fr.
 Peter was dispatched along with other clergy and laity to the area as part of the Emergency Response Team of the International Orthodox Christian Charities.
 He was also part of the Critical Stress Incident team deployed to Virginia Tech after the campus shootings.
 Fr.
 Peter has been performing research on the Theology of Crisis and Suffering a topic of particular interest.